glzr-io/glazewm/README.md

   # "Shorthand properties" for more info.
   padding: "1 6 1 6"

-  # Separators between components within the bar, default is used for each section of the bar
+  # Separators between components within the bar. label is used for each section
-  # unless {left,centre,right} are explictly set, in which case they are preferred over default.
+  # of the bar unless label_{left,centre,right} are explictly set, in which case
+  # they are preferred over default.
   component_separators:
-    default: " | "
+    label: " | "
-    # left: ""
+    # label_left: ""
-    # center: ""
+    # label_center: ""
-    # right: ""
+    # label_right: ""

   # Components to display on the left side of the bar.
   components_left: